MungoMeng/Spiking-Inception/README.md

 consisting of 21 parallel sub-networks.

 ## Instruction
-Here we provide an implementation of the unsupervised SNN with our spiking Inception architecture.
+Here we provide an implementation of our spiking Inception architecture.
 All code is written in **Python2**.

 ### Pre-reqirements
 * Python-2.7